Spain seeks 1.5 trln euro recovery fund using EU perpetual debt

+But the devil is in the detail, with EU member states now discussing if and how much joint debt could be raised by the MFF, what exactly would be the member states' liability, how to spend any money raised that way and what maturities to go for.
+"Perpetual debt is one for the dreamers," said an EU official involved in preparing the leaders' discussion later in the week.
+"It would be too big a leap, the EU works more step-by-step."

+Another question under discussion is whether any such EU cash would be loans to be repaid or grants that are then forfeited.
+Perpetual debt has no maturity date, with creditors receiving interest payments but the principal never repaid.

-Spain wants the repayment of the interest to rely on a new set of European taxes, such as a border carbon tax and other green financing.
+Spain wants the repayment of the interest to rely on a new set of European taxes, such as a border carbon tax and other green financings.
 Sanchez will ask the bloc to work towards a "full tax harmonization".
+The bloc has, however, so far mostly struggled to present a unified front in the face of the pandemic, squabbling over medical equipment and support for those worst-hit, or tightening border checks within what normally is Europe's free travel zone.

+It has relaxed state aid rules and limits on government spending to help the bloc cushion the blow of the coronavirus lockdowns, which have been introduced to slow the spread of the disease but also hit business activities hard.
+The EU has agreed on a half-a-trillion euros rescue plan but is still sparring over how to kickstart economic growth on the continent. ($1 = 0.9216 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)